 A bright red rash on the cheeks is a distinctive sign of parvovirus infection.

-Parvovirus infection is a common and highly contagious childhood ailment — sometimes called slapped-cheek disease because of the distinctive face rash that develops.
-Parvovirus infection has also been known as fifth disease because, historically, it was one of five common childhood illnesses characterized by a rash.
+Parvovirus infection is a common and highly contagious childhood illness.
+It's sometimes called slapped-cheek disease because of the distinctive face rash that develops.
+Parvovirus infection has also been known as fifth disease because, historically, it was fifth in a list of common childhood illnesses characterized by a rash.

-In most children, parvovirus infection is mild and requires little treatment.
-However, in some adults, the infection can be serious.
+In most children, parvovirus infection is mild and needs little treatment.
+But in some adults, the infection can be serious.
 Parvovirus infection in some pregnant women can lead to serious health problems for the fetus.
-Parvovirus infection is also more serious for people with some kinds of anemia or who have a compromised immune system.
+The infection is also more serious for people with some kinds of anemia or who have a compromised immune system.

 Most people with parvovirus infection have no signs or symptoms.
-When symptoms do appear, they vary greatly depending on the age of the person who has the disease.
+When symptoms do appear, they vary greatly depending on how old you are when you get the disease.

 Parvovirus symptoms in children